AIDDbot/ArchetypeExpressAPI/docs/api.rule.md

 - **Key Practices**:
   - Each exported function should prepare and pass all necessary dependencies to the corresponding service method.
+  - Keep the application layer thin - it should only handle dependency injection and delegation.
+  - Consider using a dependency injection container for larger applications.

 ## 6. Service Layer (`*.service.ts`)